mantidproject/mantid/docs/source/algorithms/ApplyDetailedBalance-v1.rst

 assumes that the y axis of the input workspace contains the scattering function :math:`S`.
 The y axis of the output workspace will contain the dynamic susceptibility.
 The temperature is extracted from a log attached to the workspace, as the mean value.
+The entry log must be named "Temperature" in order to be detected.
 Alternatively, the temperature can be directly specified.
 The algorithm will fail if neither option is valid.